 All our people are fundamental to WYFRS delivering our ambition.
 We will continue to develop the culture of the organisation and ensure our service values are used to guide our behaviour and decisions.
-We have cross mapped our values to the recently published Code of Ethics for the Fire and Rescue Service and we are confident they align closely.
-Our cultural development will be supported by our leadership and development programme, a clear focus on diversity and inclusion within our recruitment processes and improvements in how we all communicate with each other are key priorities.
+Our cultural development will be supported by our leadership and development programme, and there will be a clear focus on diversity and inclusion within our recruitment processes.